lapesd/dynemol/docs/procedures/ehrenfest.md

 ```f90
 integer, intent(in) :: site
 ```
-Seems to be the index of the atom which we want to calculate the value of.
+Index of the atom which we want to calculate the force between it and the rest of the system.

 ## Return